bennettslin/yearlings_bobtail_app/photoshop_notes_rendering.md

 * In Layers settings, Flatten artwork.
 * Temporarily colour each object.
 Aim for final colour, but don't sweat it.
 * Set stroke widths.
-    * Boundary path is 2pt.
-(Maybe bypass?)
-    * Other closed paths are 1pt.
+    * Default paths are 2pt.
-    * Open paths are 0.5pt.
+    * Open paths are 1pt.
 * Send objects backward or forward as needed.
     * Shortcuts are Command-[ or ].
-* If not a single shape, create a boundary path.
-(Maybe bypass?)
-    * Duplicate layer.
-    * Pathfinder > Unite.
-    * No fill.
-    * Set stroke to 2pt.

 ## Finalisation.
 * Move subfolder with png files to ~completed folder.